Why do F&O stocks enter a ban period? What does it mean?

 • If the combined OI of a stock F&O contract crosses 95% of its MWPL, all F&O contracts of that stock are put under a ban period by the exchange.

 • When stock F&O contracts are under a ban period, no fresh positions are allowed for any F&O contracts of that stock.
 Only exiting of existing positions is allowed.
+However, the rollover of futures positions will now be allowed, subject to no change in FutEq OI.
+For placing such orders, please contact the branch or Customer Care.

 * The ban is applicable only to stock F&O contracts, and not to index contracts such as NIFTY, BANKNIFTY